streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 * In case of no feature type being available `quest_wheelchairAccess_name_title` will be used, with space for one parameter: `Is %s wheelchair accessible?` (`%s` is a single placeholder which will be replaced by text parameter)

 This is quite complex but allows translating application in various languages by decoupling exact text being displayed from the code.

+### Kotlin
+Article about [null safety related syntax](https://kotlinlang.org/docs/null-safety.html) is likely to be very useful, especially if you are confused by `?:` [Elvis operator](https://kotlinlang.org/docs/null-safety.html#elvis-operator).

+`arrayOfNotNull` is a minor helper function [defined in StreetComplete](app/src/main/java/de/westnordost/streetcomplete/ktx/Collections.kt).
+Note that when you open code in Android Studio or other IDE you can easily go to place where given function is defined.

 ## Designing the form